cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 ## Namespace {#schema-namespace}

 You can create a namespace that you want to associate with your declarations.
 Add the namespace key word, for example `namespace Foo { entity Bar; }`.
-The name of a namespace must be an identifier as specified in Cedar syntax.
+The name of a namespace must be an identifier as specified in Cedar syntax, and it cannot contain the reserved `__cedar` namespace.
 Anything declared in this namespace must be referred to in its fully-qualified form when referenced outside of the namespace, so the declared entity type would be `Foo::Bar`.

 Alternatively, you can create a declaration without a namespace, for example `entity Bar;`.
 The names of declarations that lack a namespace are always referred to without qualification, for example `Bar`.